-In the throes of starting your own business?
-Or, maybe you are thinking about it, but feel you are too busy to be a successful entrepreneur?
+Are you in the process of starting your own business?
+Or, maybe you’re thinking about it, but feel you are too busy to be a “successful’ entrepreneur?”
 You’re not alone in your aspiration to be your own boss.
 In fact, one 2018 study from VistaPrint found that over 60 percent of Americans want to start their own business!

 1. Break Down Tasks & Embrace Small Wins